Suppressor Industry Forum & NFA Updates

 One part of the Forum that I was interested in hearing was the NFA Division Chief Steve Albro.
 He was able to deliver an extremely candid synopsis of all things ATF when it came to NFA items for the industry including steps that were taken, how they streamlined their processing, and exact numbers of processing for the year.
 It was eye-opening.

-According to Albro, prior to the overall earlier this year, there were a lot of redundancies in processing and inefficiencies that would drag down the process (something that isn’t new to a lot of us).
+According to Albro, prior to the overhaul earlier this year, there were a lot of redundancies in processing and inefficiencies that would drag down the process (something that isn’t new to a lot of us).

 What they did across the board was change the process from a First In/First Out to what he referred to as “Swim Lanes” with grouped types together (single individual, single trusts, and comprehensive bundling) to make things go smoother.